-The client paid the additional funds.
+The client allegedly paid the additional funds.
 Nerayoff allegedly did not perform additional legal services or other services for the increased commission.

 Nerayoff is alleged to have introduced a guy named Michael Hlady to the Seattle company executives.

-Part of the alleged extortion involved a course of conduct whereby Nerayoff and Hlady undertook searches to find out the name and location of the children of one of the startup’s founders, who was a woman, and looked up her previous employment history and let her know that they had that information, presumably to intimidate her.
+Part of the alleged extortion involved a course of conduct whereby Nerayoff and Hlady allegedly undertook searches to find out the name and location of the children of one of the startup’s founders, who was a woman, and looked up her previous employment history and let her know that they had that information, presumably to intimidate her.

 Nerayoff and Hlady then asked for large sums of money.

-Allegedly, the co-founder let Nerayoff and Hlady stay at her home on one occasion and on that night, Hlady allegedly woke the woman up from sleep one night and told her that if the startup did not give him $10 million, he would destroy her and harm her company.
+Allegedly, the co-founder let Nerayoff and Hlady stay at her home on one occasion and on that occasion, Hlady allegedly woke the woman up from sleep one night and told her that if the startup did not give him $10 million, he would destroy her and harm her company.

 Nerayoff runs a Blockchain company called Alchemist which allegedly advises the Toronto-based ICO called AION.